Highlights. Most consumers (88%) only buy brands they trust.

 Branded Video Statistics

-89% of consumers want to see online videos from brands in 2024, 4.7% more than in 2018.
+84% of consumers want to see online videos from brands in 2026, a 1.20% higher rate than in 2025.

-- 71% of marketing videos made by companies are brand-focused.
+- 64% of marketing videos made by companies are brand-focused.

 - A branded social video has compelled 64% of consumers to make a purchase.

-- 80% of target audiences for branded content felt that the brand paired well with the content.
+- 80% of the target audiences for branded content felt that the brand paired well with the content.

 Brand Purpose Statistics